 Resonant Frequency: 8 — 9 kHz

-We investigated the tip wear on an nGauge tip using a 22 nm CMOS chip with its contact pads exposed.
+The tip wear on an nGauge tip using a 22 nm integrated circuit CMOS chip with its contact pads exposed.
 The surface is made of hard silicon oxide and contact pads (golden ovals in the scan) are made of copper.
 The features that are about 200 nm wide and approximately 20 nm tall.

 We took 72 hours worth of images in the same 5 µm x 5 µm spot.
 This video is the culmination of over 700 images: